Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Heritage Walk in Old City (Around 3-4 Hours)

 We will walk you through the charming quarters of Old Delhi.
-Old Delhi Bazaars have colorful and interesting street food and is crowned with the oldest shops with many delicacies.
+Old Delhi Bazaars have colourful and interesting street food and is crowned with the oldest shops with many delicacies.
 You may enjoy a visual treat.
-The area is also home to several small temples, shrines, an old mosque and a protected monument sight.
+The area is also home to several small temples, shrines, old mosque and protected monument sight.
 Cows wander the streets, small dharamshalas (rest-houses) and pyaus (water-stations) attest to the pious contributions of local merchants.

 The walk is an escorted experience in English for about 3-3.5 delightful hours as we explore the galis (bye lanes) of Shahjahanabad (Old City), the city built by Emperor Shah Jahan(1628-1658).
 You have an opportunity to visit what life is really like in this narrow crowded part of Old Delhi, where adjacent houses share a common wall and everyone knows everyone else.